 4.1.
 Preparation for experiment

-As described, the most important thing of parsing system in our target is to increasing the speed up to maximum as it can, and the second one is accuracy.
-So, the writer has made two tests for the parsing system due to those two goals:
+As described, the most important thing of parsing system in our target is to increasing the speed up to maximum as it can, and the second one is accuracy [5], [6].
+We also add one more goal for the system: analyzable.
+Because the Vietnamese grammar is too difficult to analyze, so that the percent of analyzed sentences is not high.
+Due to three goals like that, we conduct an experiment with two tests for estimating the quality of system:

 First: the test with 630 Vietnamese sentences in mica database - vnSpeechCorpus to test the speed of A* parser.
 This dataset includes long and difficult sentences which is a challenge to any parsing system.

 Second: The accuracy testing corpus which we choose is extracted from the training set of system – VietTreeBank.
 VietTreeBank has been built by VLSP Groupment, has included 20.000 sentences of Vietnamese which has been parsed by hand.
 Within a range of this paper, the quantity we used is about 200 sentences.